30 Rockefeller Plaza: Facade

 30 Rockefeller Plaza's limestone facade includes spandrels with quadruple-leaf motifs in a Gothic-inspired style. influenced the design of the rest of the complex.
 The first story is clad with Deer Island granite to a height of 4 ft.
 The remainder of the facade contains Indiana Limestone and aluminum spandrel panels.
 Some 212000 ft3 of limestone, 4100 ft3 of granite, and 6,000 spandrels were used in the construction.
 The limestone covered 600000 ft2.
 The limestone blocks are laid slightly irregularly and contain striations for visual effect.
-In addition, 10.38 million bricks were integrated into the facade.
+In addition, 10.38 million bricks were integrated into the building.

 30 Rockefeller Plaza also had 6,045 windows upon its completion, with 19,700 panes between them, covering 168340 ft2 in total.
 Thirty-six of the windows measured 9 by 16 ft and were storefront windows.
 Those on the mezzanine level were composed of 9 by 12 ft panels flanked by smaller sidelights.
 Another 165 were casement windows, which had panes measuring 6 by 18 in; most of these were above the 65th floor.
 The remaining 5,824 were casement windows measuring 4 by 6 ft.
 About 5,200 of these windows contained Venetian blinds, which were installed by the Mackin Venetian Blind Company.